DUE TO THE NUMBER OF PROJECTS CURRENTLY ACCEPTED AND IN PROGRESS, WE ARE NOT CONSIDERING NEW PROPOSALS AT THE PRESENT TIME.

 - a proposed calendar for carrying out the project, ending with the anticipated date of submitting the completed manuscript (in November or May).

-The journal's Advisory Board will evaluate proposals for their potential impact on nineteenth-century French studies as well as their ability to address the above criteria.
+The journal's Editorial and Advisory Boards will evaluate proposals for their potential impact on nineteenth-century French studies as well as their ability to address the above criteria.

 Once a proposal is accepted in principle, the guest editor(s) should anticipate submitting the completed manuscript to the Editorial Board at ncfsarticles [at] gmail [dot] com one year before the anticipated publication date.
 Members of the journal’s Editorial and Advisory Boards will then evaluate the manuscript and advise the Editor, with respect to the overall project as well as to each individual contribution.
 If a contribution is found to be unacceptable, the guest editor(s) may be invited to proceed without it if the overall volume is of appropriate length, or replace it with another text (which would then go through similar peer review).
-The Editor will accept a manuscript only after all individual articles receive a positive review.
+Consistent with the journal's practice, the Editor will only accept those articles that receive a positive peer review.
 Once accepted, the guest editor(s) and Editorial Board will work together to produce final copy suitable for publication.